MarcArizaAlborni/VeryRealEngine/README.md

 -  Texture Visualizer when a texture is dragged without a mesh being selected.

 - Hide the entire UI with a simple checkbox

+- In each Audio Source there is an Effect Header, there you can modify the intensity of 3 types of effects: High - Pass, Low - Pass and Pitch.

 Enjoy :)